Zuljka/DIT/README.md

-Location for my college projects test change of a file
+Location for my college projects